sandy56-hash/Sandra-Portfolio/README.md

 To view this portfolio locally:

-1. Clone the repository: `git clone `
+1. Clone the repository: `git clone https://github.com/sandy56-hash/Sandra-Portfolio.git `
-2. Navigate to the project directory: `cd [project directory]`
+2. Navigate to the project directory: `cd Sandra-Portfolio.git`
 3. Open `index.html` in your web browser.

 ## File Structure